Pranieth95/Sample-Secret-Keys/README.md

-This is a repo full of secrets.
-This was made for testing SAST secret scanning tools.
+This is a project full of sample secret keys which was made for testing SAST secret scanning tools.

 # Secret Keys